Jiansanjiang: Agriculture

 Jiansanjiang is known as China's green rice city, and its Honghe farm (洪河农场 (grand river farm)) was the first modernised farm in the whole of China, making use of agricultural drones and other technologies.

+Detection camp

+In 2014, it was reported that the local administration made use of its special legal status to set up "Legal detention centers" that are illegal in nature to target people associated with Falun Gong.
+These facilities had previously been used for torture.
+In addition, four human rights lawyers, Tang Jitian, Jiang Tianyong, Wang Cheng, and Zhang Junjie who provided legal assistance to these victims were also detained, tortured, and injured.
+This incident caused the facilities to be described as "black jails" in reports and media, and as "brainwashing classes" by local residents.
+These lawyers continue to be monitored by the Chinese government a decade after the incident.

 Transportation

 Jiansanjiang Shidi Airport was opened in October 2017.
 By road, Jiansanjiang connects to the G1011 via the S11 Jianji Expressway.

 Jiansanjiang also connects to Harbin (via Jiamusi) and Fuyuan by rail.

 Science

 The asteroid 207723 Jiansanjiang is named after the city.